-As described in Section 2.2.2, the Project would continue to be operated in run-of-river mode during all times of generation (i.e., the Powerhouse return flows are not subject to storage and would fluctuate naturally according to East Fork inflow conditions).
-The automated control system equipment would be set to divert no more than PacifiCorp's water right of 16 cfs, from the East Fork Wallowa River.
-PacifiCorp proposes modified instream flow releases in the East Fork bypassed reach, consisting of a flow of 4 cfs released year-around from the Project Diversion.
-In addition, following a planning and construction period of three (3) years, PacifiCorp proposes to reroute the Powerhouse tailrace so that all Powerhouse flows are returned to the East Fork.
-The goal of these measures is to manage flows in the East Fork in a manner that provides habitat suitable for the production of healthy and sustainable fish populations while continuing to maintain PacifiCorp's ability to generate hydroelectric power.
+As described in Section 2.2.2, the Project will continue to be operated in run-of-river mode during all times of generation (i.e., the powerhouse return flows are not subject to storage and will fluctuate naturally according to East Fork inflow conditions).
+The automated control system equipment will be set to divert no more than PacifiCorp's water right of 16 cfs, from the East Fork Wallowa River.
+PacifiCorp proposes modified instream flow releases in the East Fork bypassed reach, consisting of a flow of 4 cfs from November through April and 5 cfs from May through October.
+The goal of this measure is to manage flows in the bypassed reach in a manner that provides habitat suitable for the production of healthy and sustainable fish populations while continuing to maintain PacifiCorp's ability to generate hydroelectric power.